Sandy railway station: History

 The Sandy and Potton Railway was opened for goods traffic on 23 June 1857, and to passengers on 9 November 1857.
 It was later purchased by the Bedford and Cambridge Railway (B&CR), which closed the line in January 1862 for reconstruction.
 The line reopened on 7 July 1862, including a new station at Sandy separate from, but adjacent to, the GNR station.
 The B&CR was absorbed by the London and North Western Railway (LNWR) in 1865.
 The eastern section of the Bedford-Cambridge route (sometimes known as the Varsity Line) closed on 1 January 1968, and with it, the ex-LNWR platforms at Sandy.

 The two stations were physically adjacent, and shared an island platform.
 In 1917 the LNWR station was placed under the management of the GNR, and then shared the booking facilities.
 After the closure of the Varsity Line, the station was considerably rebuilt in the early 1970s to give a 4-track layout throughout, and platforms on the slow lines only, thus removing a 2-track bottleneck on the East Coast Main Line.

 Sandy railway station was the site of the English unjust enrichment case Great Northern Railway Co. v Swaffield (1874) LR 9 Exch 132, in which the defendant sent a horse to this railway station, to be collected.
 His employee arrived the next day, but the station master demanded that he pay livery stable costs for the night; the employee refused to pay, and did not collect the horse.
 The defendant arrived later, and demanded payment to compensate him for duress of goods (after the station master offered to pay livery stable costs out of pocket); after the station master refused to pay such compensation, the defendant left the horse in the possession of the station for four months during litigation.
-The Court of the Exchequer held the defendant liable for four months' stable costs, as the plaintiff in the case 'had not choice, unless they would leave the horse at the station or in the high road to his own danger and the danger of other people' (per Kelly CB).
+The Court of the Exchequer held the defendant liable for four months' stable costs, as the plaintiff (the railway company) in the case 'had not choice, unless they would leave the horse at the station or in the high road to his own danger and the danger of other people' (per Kelly CB).
 In this way the court recognised a limited exception to the rule that no claim for salvage be recognised by the courts outside the context of salvage in tidal waters.
 The stable costs were paid to the use of the defendant by way of necessity, and therefore constituted unjust enrichment.